 Your potassium level can also increase if you have a condition that affects kidney function, such as chronic kidney disease or diabetes.
 This can make it difficult for your kidneys to filter excess potassium from your blood.

-Hyperkalemia is dangerous because it can affect the muscles that control your heartbeat and breathing.
-This can cause complications such as trouble breathing, irregular heart rhythms, and paralysis.
+Left unmanaged, hyperkalemia can affect the muscles that control your heartbeat and breathing.
+This can lead to complications such as trouble breathing, irregular heart rhythms, and paralysis.

-It’s important to recognize symptoms of high potassium as soon as possible.
+It’s important to recognize hyperkalemia symptoms as soon as possible.
 Some people don’t have symptoms at all.
 But when symptoms occur, they typically include the following.

 Too much potassium in your blood doesn’t only affect your heart muscles.
 It can also affect the muscles throughout your body.